ag1011-urmc/hierarchical_sholl/readme.txt

-This code can entirely reprocude the results of XXXXXXXXXX, including figures and tables.
+This code can entirely reprocude the results of https://www.biorxiv.org/content/10.1101/2023.01.23.525256v1, including figures and tables.

 Results from the applied examples can be obtained by running: fit_ungrouped_animal.R